 Your roofing system is responsible for keeping your home safe from extreme weather conditions, such as constant exposure to the sun, heavy rainfall or hailstorms, and strong winds.
 Not to mention, your roof boosts the curb appeal of your property and enhances the appearance of your home.
 To ensure that your roof functions effectively, be sure to have it regularly inspected by an expert contractor.

-Although your roof plays one of the major roles in protecting your home’s exterior, many homeowners still overlook proper and regular maintenance.
-This may be attributed to popular roof myths and misconceptions that have been passed on over the years.
+Although your roof plays one of the major roles in protecting your home’s exterior, many homeowners still overlook proper and regular roof maintenance.
+This may be attributed to popular roof maintenance myths and misconceptions that have been passed on over the years.
 Today, we will debunk these false claims and help you separate fact from fiction.

-Myth #1: Modern Roofs Don’t Need Maintenance
+Myth #1: Modern Systems Don’t Need Roof Maintenance